The Pros and Cons Of Equity Release Products In 2024

 The worst situation is having a lifelong commitment of compound interest with house prices going down.

-A specialist adviser’s personalised illustration may suggest an RIO mortgage instead of a home reversion scheme if you have retirement income.
+If you have retirement income, a specialist adviser’s personalised illustration may suggest an RIO mortgage instead of a home reversion scheme.
 In this case, a mortgage arrangement fee may be well worth paying.

 If you think you may move house to a smaller property, an early repayment charge could be high and home reversion schemes can be even worse.